nieruczek/ITStep-hometasks/README.md

 If you miss BigBangTheory you can use this text game to feel you one of its characters.
 Whom do you want to play against? :scroll::snake::new_moon::scissors::bust_in_silhouette:

+#___06

+Task 1.
+You can't do anything.
+Just watch Targariens shuffled.

+Task 2.
+And beautiful Ukrainian city Ivano-Frankivsk concatenated.

+Task 3.
+And that's all about data types